olafkfreund/K8s-fluxcd-team1/test-deployments/README.md

 Edit podinfo canary analysis, set the provider to `nginx`, add the ingress reference, remove the max/step weight and add the match conditions and iterations:
+That's already done for You in ab.yaml but for ref:

 ```yaml
 apiVersion: flagger.app/v1beta1